zunair-syed/Zombie_Apocalypse/README.md

 Zombie Apocalypse is an action based platform game developed with Java that features the famous character of Megaman facing off Zombies in an Apocalypse.

 ####What This Game Features####
 This game features manual Double-Buffering, handling of 2D arrays, Sprite Handling, Thread Handling, and much more.
 In addition, this game utlizes the JApplet API, so therefore it can run on any browser.
+This game was developed on the Eclipse IDE

 ####Instructions To Play####